AnshumanJ28/talentmatch-ai/README.md

 python -m pytest tests/ -v --no-header
 ```

+> [!NOTE]
-Tests automatically skip C++ engine tests if the library hasn't been built yet.
+> Tests automatically skip C++ engine tests if the native library hasn't been built yet.

 ---

 ## Training the XGBoost Model (Optional)

 The engine ships with a **deterministic linear fallback** scorer that works out of the box.
 To enable ML ranking via XGBoost:

 ```bash
 # Install training dependencies